KGMS

-KGMS (940 AM) is a radio station broadcasting a Christian talk and teaching format.
-It is licensed to Tucson, Arizona.
-The station is owned by Robert and Luann Wilkins, through licensee Tucson Christian Radio, Inc. National religious leaders heard on KGMS include David Jeremiah, John MacArthur, Chuck Swindoll, Charles Stanley and Alistair Begg.
-It is part of the Wilkins Radio Network.
+KGMS (940 AM) is a commercial radio station licensed to Tucson, Arizona, United States, and serving the Tucson metropolitan area.
+Owned by Robert and Luann Wilkins, through licensee Tucson Christian Radio, Inc., it carries a Christian format as part of the Wilkins Radio Network.
+KGMS is also simulcast on KNXN in Sierra Vista, Arizona, to provide coverage southeast of Tucson.

-By day, KGMS is powered at 1,000 watts.
-To reduce interference to other stations on 940 AM, a clear channel frequency, KGMS reduces power to 250 watts at night.
-It uses a directional antenna with a two-tower array.
-Programming is simulcast on KNXN 1470 AM in Sierra Vista, Arizona, to provide coverage southeast of Tucson.